Ben435/learning-hotwire/README.md

 While Turbo-frames allows for handling on the backend and changing a sub-section of the page, and Turbo-streams allows editing of DOM elements from serverside, this allows client side editing of DOM elements.

-Advanced validation, browser API interaction, handling events Turbo-frames can't handle, etc.
+Advanced validation, browser API interaction, handling UI events Turbo-frames can't handle, etc.

 Interestingly, while most frameworks try to store state in JS and blow away the DOM as required, this does the inverse.